Global High Yield

 Investment Process Summary

-We apply our top-down global fixed income process when structuring global high yield portfolios.
-The top-down process establishes the cyclical quality bias of the portfolio.
-This macroeconomic and currency perspective is combined and incorporated with our quantitative screens and fundamental analysis when constructing global high yield portfolios.
+We apply our top down global fixed income process when structuring global high yield portfolios.
+This macroeconomic and currency perspective is combined and incorporated with our fundamental analysis when constructing global high yield portfolios.
 The cheapness of individual sectors and issuers is determined using these quantitative and qualitative credit tools.
 The subsequent portfolio will generally consist of 50 to 100 global high yield corporate bonds that we believe to be undervalued by the credit markets.

 Sell Discipline